dnmfarrell/perltricks-static/content/article/the-road-to-a-55x-speedup-with-xs.md

 [XS is Fun](https://github.com/xsawyerx/xs-fun) is a more modern introduction to XS programming that takes you through the steps of writing an XS module and importing a C library.

-[Advanced Perl Programming]() and [Extending and Embedding Perl]() have lot's of useful material on XS.
-Both are a bit dated but I found them worth reading.
+Chapter 18 "Extending Perl: A First Course" in [Advanced Perl Programming](http://shop.oreilly.com/product/9781565922204.do) first edition has a good introduction to XS.
+It covers the most common macros for scalars, arrays and hashes which is useful (the second edition doesn't cover XS).
+[Extending and Embedding Perl](https://www.manning.com/books/extending-and-embedding-perl) goes further, with several tutorials on the different ways to call and receive data from XS.
+Both books are a bit dated but I found them valuable and an easier read than the official docs.

-The official Perl documentation has useful reference sources: perlxs, perlapi and perlguts (but I would skip perlxstut in favor of the above resources).
+The official Perl documentation has useful reference sources: [perlxs](http://perldoc.perl.org/perlxs.html), [perlapi](http://perldoc.perl.org/perlapi.html) and [perlguts](http://perldoc.perl.org/perlxs.html).
+There is also [perlxstut](http://perldoc.perl.org/perlxs.html) but I would skip that in favor of the above resources.

-Several times I've found XS macros used in Perl code that is not explained in any documentation (e.g. `dXSTARG`).
-In those cases it pays to have a copy of the Perl source code - just grep the source and you'll find its definition with a comment (typically in `pp.h`).
+Several times I've found XS macros used in Perl code that are not explained in any documentation (e.g. `dXSTARG`).
+In those cases it pays to have a copy of the Perl [source code](https://www.perl.org/get.html) - just grep the source and you'll find its definition with a comment (typically in `pp.h`).

+### A note on the benchmarks

+The benchmarks in this article were all run on my laptop, a Dell XPS 13 with 8GB RAM running Fedora 23.
+Different hardware will yield different results (Christian's benchmark showed URI::Encode::XS to be 90x (!) faster than URI::Escape).

+The [script](https://github.com/dnmfarrell/URI-Encode-XS/blob/master/bench) counts how many times each module can encode a string per second.
+But a string of a different length, or with a different number of reserved characters will yield a different benchmark.
+For example benchmarking an empty string shows URI::Encode::XS to be just 9x times faster on my laptop.

+The module versions were URI::Encode::XS v0.08 and URI::Escape v3.31.
+The Perl version was 5.22.

+### Thanks

+A big thank you to Christian Hansen and Jesse DuMond for your help with URI::Encode::XS.
+The module would not be half of what it is without your contributions.